Live From EuropeSaturday, July 4

 Germany and France are at odds over the EUs massive budget (and Ireland is in listening mode) Divisions have emerged amongst EU leaders on the extent of the spending encompassed within the EUs long-term budget.

-thejournal · about 4 hours ago
+thejournal · 14 days ago